qcscot/constitution/constitution.md

 ## Membership

-A member is deemed as someone who is a member of our meetup group.
+We currently use our meetup group as our members list.
 Membership is open for people to join and leave at any time. https://www.meetup.com/qcscot/members/

 ## Subscriptions